 Grass fed bison meat is great tasting and good for you.
-They are also a very long production cycle.
-Following a 10 month gestation, it takes between 30-36 months for the animals to reach an optimal weight for processing.
-Our prices reflect the nature of the production schedule and other costs associated with these animals....have you seen our fencing?
+It is high in Omega 3s, protein, iron, B-12 and lower in cholesterol and calories than skinless chicken, Grass fed bison however, do have a very long production cycle.
+Following a 10 month gestation, it takes between two and three years (24-36 months) for the animals to reach an optimal weight for processing.
+Grain fed beef is around 14-17 months and grain fed bison around 24 months both are higher in Omega 6s.
+Our prices reflect the quality of the product, the nature of the production schedule and other costs associated with raising the animals....have you seen our fencing?

 Ground, $9.00 per pound

 Shaved Steak, $12 per pound